caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 Resizing Displays
 ~~~~~~~~~~~~~~~~~

-Displays With caQtDM you can resize the synoptic display windows
+In caQtDM you can resize the synoptic display windows without using
-without using Qt layouts.
-You can build a display normally and
+Qt layouts.
+You can build a display normally and everything will be
-everything will be resized when you resize the window.
-Furthermore you
+resized when you resize the window.
+Furthermore, you could try
-could try Qt designer layouts (for experts only)
+Qt designer layouts (for experts only)

 Printing
 ~~~~~~~~

-By pressing the right mouse button on the background of your synoptic display you may get a context menu with the item "Print".
+By pressing the right mouse button on the background of your synoptic display you can get a context menu with the item "Print".
 Normally you should get a print dialog.

 .. _env.var: